choctaw-nation/cno-plugin-events/README.md

 1. Download the `choctaw-events-plugin.zip` from the [latest release](https://github.com/choctaw-nation/cno-plugin-events/releases)
 2. Install to WordPress

+### Peer Dependencies

+This plugin assumes `Bootstrap ^5.3.3` is installed, and specifically makes use of the following modules:

+-   Breadrcrumb
+-   Grid
+-   Utilities
+-   Forms
+-   Spinners

 ---

 # Changelog

+## v4.0.0

+-   Added ACF stubs to composer
+-   Bumped packages
+-   Cleaned up the `single` and `event-preview` templates according to new class properties & methods
+-   Removed WPGraphQL references from php files and deleted the React-powered Search (for now).

 ## v3.2.6

 -   Fixed a type error

 ## v3.2.5

 -   Fixed a bug that was incorrectly assigning properties

 ## v3.2.3

 -   Now properly handles the new `Requires Plugin` header to require ACF Pro

 ## v3.2.2

 -   Init Plugin with WordPress hooks
 -   Fixed a bug where assigning a custom slug wouldn't override every setting across the plugin.

 ## v3.2.1

 -   Fixed a return type bug with `get_the_times` method

 ## v3.2.0

 -   Added new `Choctaw_Event` methods for getting venue details without calling the nested `Venue` class (e.g. `$event->venue->the_name()` has been replaced by `$event->the_venue_name()`)
 -   Added return types to comments.

 ## v3.1.3